 He was personally frugal.
 There is a famous story how he introduced, or re-introduced, a tax on urine.
 Urine is an extremely valuable chemical much used by fullers and those who clean clothes.
 It was collected in jars placed at street corners where it was purchased by those in the clothes cleaning business, who had to pay a tax on this valuable commodity.
 When Titus, Vespasian‘s son complained at this sordid tax, Vespasian took a coin and thrust it underneath his son’s nose with the famous phrase: pecunia non olet – money does not smell.
 Vespasian re-established the empire’s finances on a sound basis.

 Vespasian ruled for only ten years.
 He was succeeded by his son Titus who was in his early forties but who had already established his abilities by concluding the Jewish War.
-However Titus himself died after only two years, and was succeeded by his brother Domitian.
+However Titus himself died after only two years as emperor, and was succeeded by his brother Domitian.

 Eventually, after a reign of 15 years – longer than any Roman emperor since Tiberius – he was assassinated by a court conspiracy among his personal attendants.
 He had no obvious successor, but the Senate chose Nerva, an elderly and not very distinguished senator to be his successor.
 After only a year he lost much of his power and prestige to the praetorians who ordered him to choose his successor, which proved to be the most important decision of his career, when he appointed Trajan, a young and energetic general.
 Eventually, in A.D.
 98, he died and was succeeded by the first of the great emperors of the second century, Trajan.